Central Illinois' On-Line Broadcast Museum

 Future Sister Television Station Signs On

 Peoria got a New Year's Day present in 1958 with the arrival of WMBD-TV, Channel 31.
-Even though at the time, WMBD was owned by another group of broadcasters, namely WMBD Incorporated.
+Even though another group of broadcasters owned WMBD at the time, WMBD Incorporated.
 The group's owners were Charles Caley, John Fetzer, and Robert Runnerstrom.
 They were already owners of long-time Peoria radio stations, WMBD-AM/FM.

-During the 1950s, the radio station was a typical medium market CBS Radio Network affiliate a designation not lost on CBS when WMBD-TV was seeking a network affiliation.
-It only seemed logical that the new Peoria station would take on the number one television network, CBS.
-Of course, that would mean big changes for the former part-time CBS affiliate, WTVH-TV.
-More on that with the history of each of those Peoria stations later in this book.
+During the 1950s, the radio station was a typical medium market CBS Radio Network affiliate, a designation not lost on CBS when WMBD-TV sought a network affiliation.
+It seemed logical that the new Peoria station would take on the number one television network, CBS.
+Of course, that would mean big changes for the former part-time CBS affiliate, WTVH-TV, There's more on that with the history of each of those Peoria stations later on this website.

 WCIA News Department, 1962, WCIA